apache/flink/docs/release-notes/flink-1.10.md

 #### Scheduler Rearchitecture ([FLINK-14651](https://issues.apache.org/jira/browse/FLINK-14651))
 Flink's scheduler was refactored with the goal of making scheduling strategies customizable in the future.
-Users that did not already use the [Pipelined Region Failover Strategy]({{ site.baseurl }}/dev/task_failure_recovery.html#restart-pipelined-region-failover-strategy) in Flink 1.9, should take the following caveats into account:
+Using the legacy scheduler is discouraged as it will be removed in a future release.
+However, users that experience issues related to scheduling can fallback to the legacy scheduler by setting `jobmanager.scheduler` to `legacy` in their `flink-conf.yaml` for the time being.
+Note, however, that using the legacy scheduler with the [Pipelined Region Failover Strategy]({{ site.baseurl }}/dev/task_failure_recovery.html#restart-pipelined-region-failover-strategy) enabled has the following caveats:

-* Exceptions that caused a job to restart will not shown on the job overview page of the Web UI ([FLINK-15917](https://issues.apache.org/jira/browse/FLINK-15917)).
+* Exceptions that caused a job to restart will not be shown on the job overview page of the Web UI ([FLINK-15917](https://issues.apache.org/jira/browse/FLINK-15917)).
 However, exceptions that cause a job to fail (e.g., when all restart attempts exhausted) will still be shown.
 * The `uptime` metric will not be reset after restarting a job due to task failure ([FLINK-15918](https://issues.apache.org/jira/browse/FLINK-15918)).

-The abovementioned caveats will be addressed in future releases but can be worked around by setting `jobmanager.scheduler: legagcy` and unsetting `jobmanager.execution.failover-strategy` in the `flink-conf.yaml`.
+Note that in the default `flink-conf.yaml`, the Pipelined Region Failover Strategy is already enabled.
+That is, users that want to use the legacy scheduler and cannot accept aforementioned caveats should make sure that `jobmanager.execution.failover-strategy` is set to `full` or not set at all.

 #### Java 11 Support ([FLINK-10725](https://issues.apache.org/jira/browse/FLINK-10725))
 Beginning from this release, Flink can be compiled and run with Java 11.
 All